7 Frequently Asked Questions About Lactose Intolerance Tests

 The body's inability to digest lactose starts with the small intestine.
 Once again, the small intestine is responsible for developing cells that produce lactase.
 Lactase is necessary for breaking down lactose.

 We've already covered demographics that are at higher risk for lactose intolerance.
 But lactose intolerance can also be inherited from a parent.
 For that reason, lactose intolerance very commonly runs in families.

 But sometimes, people can experience brief periods of lactose intolerance without experiencing it chronically.
 That's because conditions like short-term illness, especially stomach illnesses, can cause the small intestine to stop developing lactase-producing cells.

 However, long-term illnesses can also cause long-term lactose intolerance.
-In these cases, lactose intolerance typically lasts as long as the illness does.
-However, long-term illnesses may persist for life.
+In these cases, lactose intolerance typically lasts as long as the disease does.
+However, long-term conditions may persist for life.

 What are the Symptoms of Lactose Intolerance?